AMD sees $2.13 billion in Q4 revenue thanks to Ryzen and Radeon refreshes

 For the first quarter of 2020, AMD expects revenue to be approximately $1.8 billion, plus or minus $50 million, an increase of approximately 42% year-over-year and approximately 15% sequentially.
 AMD expects non-GAAP gross margin to be approximately 46% in the first quarter.
 Analysts expected AMD to target $1.86 billion in revenues for the first quarter.

 “AMD had a very solid Q4 and record revenue for 2019.
-Highlights for Q4 2019 included an incredible 50% revenue growth driven mostly by Ryzen desktop and laptop and Radeon discrete graphics which was up 69%,” said Patrick Moorhead, analyst at Moor Insights & Strategy.
+Highlights for Q4 2019 included an incredible 50% revenue growth, driven mostly by Ryzen desktop and laptop and Radeon discrete graphics, which was up 69%,” said Patrick Moorhead, analyst at Moor Insights & Strategy.
 “The company said it had ‘strong EPYC sales’ which I believe grew triple digits.
-Game consoles down a lot which is natural given Microsoft and Sony’s schedules for the next generation consoles.
-AMD guided to 42% quarterly growth which is well above market growth which is the low single digits.”
+Game consoles down a lot, which is natural given Microsoft and Sony’s schedules for the next generation consoles.
+AMD guided to 42% quarterly growth, which is well above market growth, which is the low single digits.”